tuture-dev/docs/reference/cli-commands.md

 | Topics         | `topics` | Optional          | -                   | Topics of this tutorial |

 ::: tip
-You can separate multiple topics with any non alphanumeric characters, like `javascipt,react,mobx` or `python/tensorflow`.
+You can separate multiple topics with any non alphanumeric characters, like `JavaScipt,React,Mobx` or `Python/TensorFlow`.
 :::

-4. Create **tuture.yml** which is everything you need to write your tutorial (refer to [tuture.yml Specification](tuture-yml-spec.md) for detailed information), and **.tuture** directory which houses diff data of each commit.
+4. Create **tuture.yml** for storing your tutorial (refer to [tuture.yml Specification](tuture-yml-spec.md) for detailed information), and **.tuture** directory which houses diff data of each commit.

 5. Append following rule to your `.gitignore` (Tuture will create one if not exists):